Graham Intensive with Herbert DesLauriers Morning Class

 Herbert DesLauriers’ – Martha Graham Contemporary Dance class starts with a breath… the breath realises the core… a strong core manifests the energy to create the resistance and fluidity in dance movement.
 Herbert’s Graham based, modern dance class trains, strengthens and prepares the dancer for many genres of dance.
 The class is open to all levels and will begin with the Martha Graham basics starting with floor work.
 This is an excellent opportunity for dancers of all levels to either be introduced to or continue the pursuit of the Graham technique.

-Get in touch for the Zoom link: email@example.com
+Get in touch for more information or to book: email@example.com

 Herbert was born Germany.
 He earned a degree in stage dance and choreography from the Amsterdam University for the Arts.
 He continued his training in New York City with Alvin Ailey and Martha Graham dance schools.